Poincar\'e type inequality for hypersurfaces and rigidity results: Poincar e type inequality

 The equality follows by direct substitution. \end{proof}

-\begin{remark} There are some conditions to deduce that $P_r$ is non-negative definite.
-We point out some of them below: \begin{itemize} \item[(a)] If $S_{r+1}=0$ and $r$ odd, then we can choose an orientation such that $P_r$ is non negative definite; \item[(b)] $S_{r+1}=0,$ $r$ even and $S_r\geq 0;$ \item[(c)] If $r$ is odd, $S_{r+1}=0,$ and $S_{r+2}\neq 0$, then we can choose an orientation such that $P_r$ is positive definite; \item[(d)] If $r$ is even, $S_{r+1}=0,$ $S_{r+2}\neq 0,$ and $S_r\geq 0,$ then $P_r$ is positive definite; \item[(e)] If $S_k>0$ for some $1\leq k\leq m-1$ and there exists a point where all the principal curvatures are non negative, then $P_r$ is positive definite for every $1\leq r\leq k-1.$ \end{itemize} The proofs of these claims can be found in \cite{C}, Proposition 2.8., p.192, (for items (a) to (d)), \cite{CR}, Proposition 3.2, p.188, (for item (e)). \end{remark}
+\begin{remark} There are some conditions to deduce that $P_r$ is nonnegative definite on a connected hypersurface.
+We point out some of them below: \begin{itemize} \item[(a)] If $S_{r+1}=0,$ then $P_r$ is semi-definite.
+Thus, if $r$ is odd, then we can choose an orientation such that $P_r$ is nonnegative definite; \item[(b)] If $S_{r+1}=0,$ $r$ is even, and $S_r\geq 0;$ \item[(c)] If $r$ is odd, $S_{r+1}=0,$ and $S_{r+2}\neq 0$, then we can choose an orientation such that $P_r$ is positive definite; \item[(d)] If $r$ is even, $S_{r+1}=0,$ $S_{r+2}\neq 0,$ and $S_r\geq 0,$ then $P_r$ is positive definite; \item[(e)] If $S_k>0$ for some $1\leq k\leq m-1$ and there exists a point where all the principal curvatures are nonnegative, then $P_r$ is positive definite for every $1\leq r\leq k-1.$ \end{itemize} The proofs of these claims can be found in \cite{C}, Proposition 2.8., p.192, (for items (a) to (d)), \cite{CR}, Proposition 3.2, p.188, (for item (e)). \end{remark}

 In the following, we present some applications of the Poincar\'e inequalities of Theorem \ref{Sr-Rn}.
-Denote by $d\mu$ the $m$-Lebesgue measure of $M$ and by $dS_\mu$ the $(m-1)$-dimensional Lebesgue measure of the boundaries of the $m$-dimensional subsets of $M.$ We also denote the volume of a set $\Omega$ by $|\Omega|.$
+Denote by $d\mu$ the $m$-dimensional Lebesgue measure of $M$ and by $dS_\mu$ the $(m-1)$-dimensional Lebesgue measure of the boundaries of the $m$-dimensional subsets of $M.$ We also denote the volume of a set $\Omega$ by $|\Omega|$ and by $\mathcal{B}_R\subset M$ the geodesic ball of $M$ with radius $R$ and center at a point $x_0\in M,$ and by $\partial\mathcal{B}_R$ its boundary, i.e., the geodesic sphere of radius $R$ and center at $x_0.$ We omit the center of ball in the notation since it will not be important in the statements of the results.